zakariyyabrewster/CGCNN_MOF/README.md

 ```
 To sequentially train a model on each property at once.
 Note that you may need to change the SBATCH params, such as --time and --mem depending on how many properties you decide to train in a single job.

-For Trasnformer training, edit your model/optimizer/training pipeline configurations in `config_ft_transformer.yaml`.
+For Transformer training, edit your model/optimizer/training pipeline configurations in `config_ft_transformer.yaml`.
 Before running `transformer_run.sh`, edit the script as such:
 ```
 bash train_transformer.sh target_property
 ```